Rescue process

 Medical preparation in Korea

 Before a dog can be transported internationally, several medical steps must be completed.
 This is handled by the rescue organization and their partner vets in Korea.
-Typical requirements include: rabies vaccination (and titer test for some destinations), core vaccines, internal and external parasite treatment, microchip implantation, spay/neuter (if not already done), and an official health certificate.
+Requirements vary by destination country and are detailed in the section below.

 Transport

 Pickup location may be an airport, a transport hub, or a regional meet point.
-Confirm exactly where and how you receive your dog before travel day.
+Confirm exactly where and how you receive your dog well before travel day.

 Pickup day